UiPath/assistant-plugin-creator/README.md

 You may want to use `WidgetAppState.language$` and `WidgetAppState.theme$` if you need to react to those changes.

+### Localization

+Starting with Assistant 21.4.x, i18n is supported via [ngx-translate](https://github.com/ngx-translate/core). `TranslationPipe` can be used to translate the keys found in `projects/sample-widge/src/lib/i18n`.
+The fallback language is `en`.

 ## Building a widget

 1. Run `npm i`